joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/07/05/business/media/minions-box-office-franchise.html

 **Their Seaplane Trip From the Hamptons Ends With a Scary 15 Seconds**\
-`A grandmother and granddaughter were among six passengers on a seaplane that crashed in the East River.
-The Fire Department and the police rescued them along with the pilot and a crew member.`\
+`A teenager traveling with her grandmother filmed a video as the seaplane they were flying in crashed in the East River.
+They were rescued along with four other passengers, the pilot and a crew member.`\
 https://www.nytimes.com/2026/07/05/nyregion/sea-plane-crash-nyc.html

 **Mallory McMorrow Suspends Senate Bid in Democrats’ Heated Michigan Primary**\